QiuOOGan/Word-Embedding-and-Sentiment-Analysis-based-stock-prediction/README.md

 BERT is a Transformer-based machine learning technique for NLP.
 There are two phases BERT that uses to solve problem:
 * Pretraining
 * Fine-Tunning for a specific task
 Take an example of finBERT: finBERT is a further trained BERT by fine-tunning it in the financial domain.
 Therefore, finBERT can be very helpful on our financial news dataset.
+The usage of BERT on our project will be explained in more details below.

 ## Tools:
 * [BERT](https://arxiv.org/pdf/1810.04805.pdf)